The Best Parental Control Apps of 2025

 More parental control apps we considered

 We started out with a list of 30 parental monitoring apps.
-Here are some that didn’t quite make the cut for our top five.
+Here's why some notable brands didn't make the cut.

 Boomerang's main appeal is its affordability—about $16 a year for one device or $31 a year for ten devices.
 But most of its features are limited to Android devices, so skip this one if your child uses an iPhone.